- Submit a completed JSCC admission application.

 You won't be eligible for English or math courses or courses that have an English or math pre-requisite until your transcripts are received & reviewed.
-Once your transcript review is completed, you may be required to take the Compass test.
+Once your transcript review is completed, you may be required to take the Accuplacer test.

 If you are degree-seeking, you submit an official transcript from the undergraduate college(s) you've attended since you left JSCC.